nautes-labs/website/src/en/guide/user-guide/environment.md

 ### Register Runtime Cluster

-An environment needs to be related to a runtime cluster in order to host the product's runtime environment, so you need to register at least one [physical runtime cluster](cluster.md#register-physical-clusterapi) or one [virtual runtime cluster](cluster.md#register-virtual-clusterapi).
+An environment needs to be related to a runtime cluster, so you need to register at least one [physical runtime cluster](cluster.md#register-physical-clusterapi) or [virtual runtime cluster](cluster.md#register-virtual-clusterapi).

 ## Create and Update Environment (API)